 >t.
 EU citizen who did almost all of Europe by car

-american food is bland as fuck, I've been there, the ingredients you can source are poor quality. sweets and others are stuffed with corn syrup due to farmer subsidies, pigs are fed literal trash (illegal in civilised countries). the only stuff that america has exported that is eaten in other countries is cheap msg filled garbage that only appeals to the lowest common denominator in other countries (fast food). it is incomparable to french, italian or even german food.
+american food is bland as frick, I've been there, the ingredients you can source are poor quality. sweets and others are stuffed with corn syrup due to farmer subsidies, pigs are fed literal trash (illegal in civilised countries). the only stuff that america has exported that is eaten in other countries is cheap msg filled garbage that only appeals to the lowest common denominator in other countries (fast food). it is incomparable to french, italian or even german food.
 I remember being at a conference in San Jose and people were raving about the food, I had to bite my tongue it was so bland.

 TBF I do quite like the show "good eats" which does have good American (mostly southern and mexican) recipes that I have tried, but none of this stuff is popular outside the US.